-34. Waiver and Release - Participants agree to hold harmless and waive any and all claims against the U.S. Department of State, American Councils, including the American Councils' Board of Trustees, the CLS Program, and CLS Institutes and their employees, agents, and instrumentalities and other institutions or individuals providing services for the CLS Program, for illness, injury, accident, death, emotional distress, theft, loss or damage of personal property including theft or loss of data, legal issues, or other contingencies which may befall the participant during the program or in connection with the participant's activities while receiving support from this award.
+40. Waiver and Release - Participants agree to hold harmless and waive any and all claims against the U.S. Department of State, American Councils, including the American Councils' Board of Trustees, the CLS Program, and CLS Institutes and their employees, agents, and instrumentalities and other institutions or individuals providing services for the CLS Program, for illness, injury, accident, death, emotional distress, theft, loss or damage of personal property including theft or loss of data, legal issues, or other contingencies which may befall the participant during the program or in connection with the participant's activities while receiving support from this award.
 Such claims include, but are not limited to, (a) claims for personal injury, wrongful death, or property damage and (b) claims arising out of natural disasters, war, terrorism, pandemic or health crises, third-party actions, local infrastructure failings or transportation, and civil disturbances.
-Insurance coverage for theft, loss, or damage of personal property is not provided by the CLS Program.
+Insurance coverage for theft, loss, or damage of personal provided by the CLS Program.

 The CLS Program makes use of independent businesses such as commercial airlines, hotels, restaurants, transportation companies, and others.
-Participants must follow their COVID-19 mitigation requirements, which will likely include wearing a mask and maintaining safe distance, but may also involve having temperature taken or other measures.
-The CLS Program will provide limited resources for personal protective equipment, such as masks and hand sanitizer.
+Participants must follow their COVID-19 mitigation requirements, including include wearing a mask, maintaining safe distance, having temperature taken or other measures, as required.
+The CLS Program may provide limited resources for personal protective equipment, such as masks and hand sanitizer, or provide a limited amount of funds through the stipend to purchase small supplies.
+Participants should be prepared to purchase additional personal protective equipment directly.
 Participants agree to not hold the U.S. Department of State, American Councils, including the American Councils' Board of Trustees, the CLS Program, and the CLS Institutes and their employees, agents, and instrumentalities, and other institutions or individuals providing services for the CLS Program liable for the efficacy of such products, or the actions required by these organizations if participants contract COVID-19 or experience complications related to preventive measures.